thoughtbot/shoulda-matchers/README.md

 [logo]: https://matchers.shoulda.io/images/shoulda-matchers-logo.png
 [website]: https://matchers.shoulda.io/

-Shoulda Matchers provides RSpec- and Minitest-compatible one-liners that test common Rails functionality.
-These tests, if written by hand, would be much longer, more complex, and error-prone.
+Shoulda Matchers provides RSpec- and Minitest-compatible one-liners to test common Rails functionality that, if written by hand, would be much longer, more complex, and error-prone.

+## Quick links

 📖 **[Read the documentation for the latest version (4.0.1)][rubydocs].**
-📢 **[See what's changed][news].**
+📢 **[See what's changed in a recent version][news].**

 [rubydocs]: http://matchers.shoulda.io/docs
 [news]: NEWS.md

----
+## Table of contents

 * [Getting started](#getting-started)
    * [RSpec](#rspec)